chris-bc/esp32-gravity/README.md

 * **NOT DOING**Scan APs - Fast (API)
 * **DONE**Scan APs - Continual (SSID + lastSeen when beacons seen)
 * **DONE**Commands to select/view/remove APs/STAs in scope
-* *PARTIAL* Scan STAs - Only include clients of selected AP(s), or all - additional option to show hidden SSIDs
+* *PARTIAL* Scan STAs - Only include clients of selected AP(s), or all
+  * TODO: additional option to show hidden SSIDs
+  * Fix bug with hidden SSIDs being included in network scan and getting garbled names
+  * Update client count when new STAs are found
 * **DONE** Probe Flood - broadcast/specific
 * Deauth - broadcast/specific
 * **DONE** Mana attack - Respond to all probes